mlcsec/Graphpython/README.md

 ## Todo

 - Update:
-  - [ ] `Get-UserPrivileges` - update to flag any privileged directory role app ids
+  - [ ] `Get-UserPrivileges` - update to flag any privileged directory role app ids green
   - [ ] `Locate-DirectoryRoleID` - similar to other locator functions but for resolving directory role ids
+  - [ ] `Deploy-MaliciousWebLink` - add option to deploy script which copies link new link to all user desktops
 - New:
   - [ ] `Deploy-MaliciousWin32Exe/MSI` - use IntuneWinAppUtil.exe to package the EXE/MSI and deploy to devices
     - check also [here](https://learn.microsoft.com/en-us/graph/api/resources/intune-app-conceptual?view=graph-rest-1.0) for managing iOS, Android, LOB apps etc. via graph